 - Diana Davenport, Consultant

 was the Vice President, Administration at The Commonwealth Fund for over twenty years.
 In this role, she managed the operations of a private foundation founded in 1918.
 She has spent over two decades working as a professional in the non-profit sector is considered one of the top nonprofit executives in the foundation world of New York.
 Diana has held a number of board and committee positions for Philanthropy New York, the regional grantmakers’ association.
-She has served as a member and as chair of the Awards Selection Committee for the New York Community Trust Nonprofit Excellence in Management Awards and is an active member of the board of the Nonprofit Coordinating Committee of New York.
+She has served as a member and as chair of the Awards Selection Committee for the New York Community Trust Nonprofit Excellence in Management Awards and is an active member of the board of Nonprofit New York.
 She is on the board of the Wharton Club of New York.
 Diana holds a B.A. from Mount Holyoke College and an M.B.A. in finance from the Wharton School, University of Pennsylvania.

 - Cammie Erickson, LinkedIn